30+ Non-fiction Books for Kids They’ll Actually Love Reading

 Why Your Child Should Read It

 What grows underground is a non-fiction picture book for preschoolers that guides them on how to read step-by-step.
-The book tells a story about a rabbit that gets on the mission to search what grows underground.
+The book tells a story about a rabbit that goes on a mission to search for what grows underground.
 A small book that will explain to your child what grows under the ground using simple sentences.
 You can also teach your child how to colour using this book.

 5. Curious Comparisons: A Life-Size Look at the World Around You